- © DFL Deutsche Fußball Liga

 Elversberg

-Hot on the heels of leaders Schalke, Vincent Wagner’s side are nine points better off than they were at this stage of the 2024/25 campaign.
-They also boast the strongest attack in the division, despite losing top scorer Younes Ebnoutalib to Eintracht Frankfurt in January.
+Hot on the heels of the Schalke, Vincent Wagner’s side boast the second strongest attack in the division, despite losing top scorer Younes Ebnoutalib to Eintracht Frankfurt in January.

 Paderborn